bahadirsofuoglu/firebase-graphql/README.md

 # firebase-graphql
 This project answers the following questions.
+Only use apollo-server.

 - How are resolver, typedefs filed ?
 - How to use firestore with node.js?